fractalysid/Twive_Simplified/README.md

 I present to you: Twive!

-The name comes from the contraption of Two and Five.
+The name comes from the contraption of the words "Two" and "Five".
 Why this name?
 Well, because 2^5 keys, 2*5 layers ~~and LSD-25~~ is all you will ever need.

 The basic ideas are set but I keep changing everything based on my use feedback.